-The resettable mechanisms and low-shock Hold-Down & Release Actuators are devices that firmly fix a payload in a satellite during transportation or launch.
-When the satellite reaches the desire position in orbit, the actuator releases the payload by electrical activation.
+The resettable actutors and low-shock Hold-Down & Release Mechanisms are devices that firmly fix a payload in a satellite during transportation or launch.
+When the satellite reaches the desire position in orbit, the mechanism releases the payload by electrical activation.

 Typical applications for HDRM include hold-down and release of deployable solar arrays, antennas, booms and masts, reflectors, cover doors, scientific instruments, shutter mechanisms, large structures, launch locks for gimbals, thrusters, stage separation, caging mechanisms, etc.